solution8-com/S8-tf-azure-regent-dev/README.md

 ## Cohere Rerank v3.5 Integration

-Haystack uses Cohere Rerank v3.5 deployed in Azure AI Foundry:
+Haystack uses the Azure AI Foundry account created by this stack:

-1. **Deployment**: Cohere model deployed via Azure Cognitive Services
+1. **Provisioning**: Terraform creates an Azure Cognitive Services (OpenAI kind) account for Cohere workloads.
-2. **Endpoint**: Exposed via `azurerm_cognitive_account.ai_hub.endpoint`
+2. **Deployment**: After Terraform applies, deploy Cohere Rerank v3.5 through Azure AI Studio (steps below).
-3. **Authentication**: API key stored in Key Vault, accessed by Haystack
+3. **Endpoint**: The Cognitive Services endpoint is output as `cohere_rerank_endpoint`.
-4. **Usage**: Haystack reranker component calls endpoint with retrieved documents
+4. **Authentication**: The primary access key is stored in Key Vault and mounted into Haystack as `COHERE_API_KEY`.
-5. **Output**: Reranked documents with semantic relevance scores
+5. **Usage**: Haystack calls the internal endpoint with retrieved documents for reranking.

 ## External OpenAI-Compatible Endpoint